 An Evidence-based Program that can Prevent Type 2 Diabetes

 The Center for Community Health & Prevention is collaborating with several partners to create Diabetes Prevention Programs (DPP) across the community.

-The Rochester Diabetes Prevention Program (DDP) is an evidence-based program designed to help people who have been diagnosed with prediabetes, prevent the development of type 2 diabetes.
+The Rochester Diabetes Prevention Program (DDP) is an evidence-based, CDC-recognized program designed to help people who have been diagnosed with prediabetes, prevent the development of Type 2 diabetes.
 The year-long, lifestyle change program covers information about nutrition and physical activity, and how they impact our health and daily lives.

 To learn more contact Daniela Castro by email at Daniela_Castro@urmc.rochester.edu or phone at 585.244.2067.